h-zhao1997/h-zhao1997.github.io/_pages/about.md

 <h2 id='about'>About Me</h2>

 Hi!
 I'm Han Zhao (赵晗).
 I hold my bachelor's and master's degrees in Control Science and Engineering from <a href="https://www.bupt.edu.cn/">Beijing University of Posts and Telecommunications</a> (BUPT) in 2020 and 2023, respectively.
-I am currently a second-year joint Ph.D. student in Computer Science and Technology at <a href="https://www.zju.edu.cn/">Zhejiang University</a> and <a href="https://www.westlake.edu.cn/">Westlake University</a> (<a href="https://milab.westlake.edu.cn/">Machine Intelligence Lab</a>, MiLAB), advised by Prof. Donglin Wang.
+I am currently a third-year joint Ph.D. student in Computer Science and Technology at <a href="https://www.zju.edu.cn/">Zhejiang University</a> and <a href="https://www.westlake.edu.cn/">Westlake University</a> (<a href="https://milab.westlake.edu.cn/">Machine Intelligence Lab</a>, MiLAB), advised by Prof. Donglin Wang.

 <h2 id='research-interests'>Research Interests</h2>